korzin/aws-certified-dev-handbook/handbooks/dynamo.md

  (the sort key) is 1024 bytes.

 ## Provisioned throughput

+Max throughput for each partition is 3000RCU and 1000WCU.

+**Calc values:**

  **1 WCU = 1 write of 1 item of 1KB or less per second**